Biography

 Unfortunately, the Navy did not have a similar policy for other kinds of addiction, and when he found himself addicted to opioid pain medications following a surgical procedure he was imprisoned by the Marine Corps in solitary confinement, court-martialed, and transferred to the U.S Army’s maximum-security prison at Fort Leavenworth, Kansas.
 Once released, the Navy paid for Kevin’s treatment, for which he will always be grateful.

 In 2014, Kevin married his ninth-grade sweetheart, Kristine.
-They currently live with her son Ethan in Hawaii, where Kris teaches second grade at the Honolulu Waldorf School.
+They currently live with her son Ethan in Arizona, where Kris teaches fourth grade at the Desert Star Waldorf School.
 Kevin hopes eventually to resume his medical training and return to the practice of medicine.